 Sarum College’s visual arts programme includes exhibitions throughout the year.
 We occasionally have displays of the sketches, drawings and maquettes of sculptures in Salisbury Cathedral exhibitions and opportunities for local arts groups and schools to show their work.

 Sarum College celebrates art for beauty, pleasure and learning.
-The art, the building and those working, visiting and learning here are integrated in imaginative ways as there is no dedicated gallery space.
+The art, the building and those working, visiting and learning here are woven together as there is no dedicated gallery space.
 The College offers a wide range of arts-related courses to complement the visual arts programme.

 Exhibitions are free and open to the public daily.
 Opening hours are Monday through Saturday, 9am to 5pm and Sundays 10am to 2pm.